-Now we will look at some examples of what really makes Maple such a useful tool for doing mathematics.
+Now we look at examples of what makes Maple such a useful tool for doing mathematics.
 Maple can do symbolic manipulations of expressions containing unknown variables.
 In other words, Maple can do all of high school algebra.

 But before doing some algebra with Maple, we want to change $\mathbf{x}$ back into an "unknown variable."
 Earlier in this worksheet we gave $\mathbf{x}$ a value; now we need to take this value away somehow.